Balanced Independent and Dominating Sets on Colored Interval Graphs: Complexity Results

-We first describe the reduction.
-Let $\phi(x_1,\ldots,x_n)$ be a 3-bounded 3\SAT\ formula with variables $x_1,\ldots,x_n$ and clause set $\mathcal C = \{C_1,\ldots,C_m\}$.
-From $\phi$ we construct a proper interval graph $G = (V,E)$ and a color assignment $\coloring$ of $V$ as follows.
+\begin{lemma} $3$-bounded \fSAT{3}~$\le_p$ \textsc{$1$-BIS}. \end{lemma} \begin{proof} Let $\phi$ be a 3-bounded \fSAT{3} formula with variables $x_1,\ldots,x_n$ and clause set $\mathcal C = \{C_1,\ldots,C_m\}$.
+From $\phi$ we now construct an equivalent instance of \textsc{$1$-BIS} consisting of a proper interval graph $G = (V,E)$ and a color assignment $\coloring$ of $V$.
 We choose the set of colors to contain exactly $m$ colors, one for each clause in $\mathcal C$ and we number these colors from $1$ to $m$.
 We add a vertex $u_{i,j} \in V$ for each occurrence of a variable $x_i$ in a clause $C_j$ in $\phi$.
 Furthermore, we insert an edge $\{u_{i,j}, u_{i,j'}\} \in E$ whenever $u_{i,j}$ was inserted because of a positive occurrence of $x_i$ and $u_{i,j'}$ was inserted because of a negative occurrence of $x_i$.
 Finally, we color each vertex $u_{i,j} \in V$ with color $j$.
 See Figure~\ref{fig:reduction_indset} for an illustration.
-It is clear that the construction is in polynomial time.
-The graph $G$ created from $\phi$ is a proper interval graph as it consists only of disjoint paths of length at most three and can clearly be constructed in polynomial time and space.
+The graph $G$ created from $\phi$ is a proper interval graph as it consists only of disjoint paths of length at most three.
+It can clearly be constructed in polynomial time and space.

-\begin{restatable}{theorem}{thmreductionindset} The $f$-balanced independent set problem on a graph $G = (V,E)$ with a color assignment of the vertices $\coloring \colon V \rightarrow \{1,\ldots,k\}$ is \NP-complete, even if $G$ is a proper interval graph and $f=1$. \end{restatable} \begin{proof} The problem is clearly in $\NP$ since for a given solution it can be checked in linear time if it is an independent set and contains $f$ vertices of each color.

-We already described the reduction.
-It remains to argue the correctness.
-Assume $G = (V,E)$ was constructed as above from a 3-bounded 3\SAT\ formula $\phi(x_1,\ldots,x_n)$ and let $V' \subseteq V$ be a solution to the $1$-balanced independent set problem on $G$.
+It remains to prove that $\phi$ is satisfiable if and only if~$G = (V,E)$ has a \textsc{$1$-BIS} with respect to the color assignment $\coloring$.